 and for every continuous function $f\funccol \T^n\rightarrow\C$ we have

-The proof of \eqref{eq: equidistribution integral} follows directly from Lemma \ref{lemma: Fourier transform} and \eqref{eq: equidistribution measure} then follows by inserting the indicator function of the set $B$.
+The proof of \eqref{eq: equidistribution integral} follows directly from Lemma \ref{lemma: Fourier transform} and \eqref{eq: equidistribution measure} then follows by inserting the indicator function of the set $B$ and the Portmanteau theorem.
 In this paper we are studying various refinements of this equidistribution result.
-We follow the methods of Humphries \cite{humphries_2021} who used the Weil bound for Kloosterman sums \cite[Corollary 11.12]{iwaniec2021analytic} to prove the uniform distribution of the points $G(x)=(x,x^{-1})\in \F_q^2$, for any large positive integer $q$ by bounding its ball discrepancy as $q\rightarrow \infty$.
+We follow the methods of Humphries \cite{humphries_2021} who used the Weil bound for Kloosterman sums \cite[Corollary 11.12]{iwaniec2021analytic} to prove the uniform distribution of the points $G(x)=(x,x^{-1})\in \F_q^2$, for sufficiently large integers $q$ by bounding its ball discrepancy as $q\rightarrow \infty$.
+Notably, Humphries samples over $x\in\F_q^*$ from the multiplicative group modulo $q$ instead of the entire ring.
+Furthermore, the function $G(x)\equiv (x,x^{\varphi(q)-1}) \text{ mod }(q)$ can be written as a polynomial system via Euler's theorem (Here $\varphi$ denotes the Euler totient function).
 Kerr and Shparlinski \cite{kerr2012distribution} used a variation of Deligne's result \cite[Equation 10.6]{fouvry2001general} to prove the uniform distribution of the points $G(x)\in \F_p^n$, where $G$ is a degree 2 independent polynomial system and $x$ runs through a rather general subset of $\Gamma\subseteq \F_p^m$.
 We aim to generalize these results for any polynomial system $G$ with $n\geq 2$ polynomials whose associated Weyl sums (\Cref{def: Weyl sum}) can be bounded by $p^{m-\eta}$ (\Cref{def: eta}).